 Most of my time in the Czech Republic was spent in Prague, which is where I was able to taste a wide variety of foods.
 I always tried to order highly recommended local dishes along with the Czech versions of international meals I was already familiar with.
 The more you explore Czech cuisine, the sooner you’ll discover that their dishes are not as vast as other western countries with longstanding histories of being cultural melting pots.
 I’ve come to realize that the staple foods never really change, primarily just the seasonings and style.
 And let’s not forget the quality of fresh meats, cheeses, and vegetables.
+Here’s a firsthand account of food in Czech Republic from a traveler’s perspective:

 The people of Czech Republic absolutely love their meats and their cuts are by far fresher than what I’m accustomed to back in America.
 Their meat dish of choice is Svíčková, and I had my first taste of it at Minipivovar Krajinská 27 restaurant.
 This delicious meal typically consists of pork, cabbage, and dumplings.
 Just thinking about the pork gives me happy memories and puts a smile on my face!
 The cabbage is typically sauerkraut, which looks a bit different at first glance, but I’d strongly suggest you remain open to embrace the idea of cultural experience through food.
 It’s sometimes red cabbage, which happens to be uniquely tasty.
 The dumplings are nothing in comparison with the ones in America.
 They aren’t prepared the same way, nor are they served in a bowl.
 They also aren’t served on top of the Svíčková.
 They’re more like a thick slice of potato, boiled or steamed and served on the side of the plate along with gravy, which is actually very filling and tasty in its own right.